NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 1. Go to [nuget.org login page](https://www.nuget.org/users/account/LogOn) and click on **Need assistance signing in?** link.
 1. This will show you the pop-up dialog box for assistance.
 Follow the steps in this dialog box to understand the associated Microsoft account(s) for your nuget.org account.

-### How to change my Microsoft account for nuget.org login?
+### How to change the Microsoft account I use for nuget.org login?
-If you wish to change the associated Microsoft account for nuget.org login, follow the steps below.
+If you wish to change the Microsoft account for nuget.org user, follow the steps below.
 Lets say your Microsoft account with email `account1@outlook.com` is associated with your nuget.org account with username `MyNuGetAccount`.
 You wish to change the login to another Microsoft account with email `account2@outlook.com`
 1. Please sign in using **currently associated Microsoft account** i.e. `account1@outlook.com` on the [login page](https://www.nuget.org/users/account/LogOn) after clicking **Sign in with Microsoft**.
 1. Once logged in, go to your [account settings](https://www.nuget.org/account) page.
 1. Expand the section for **Login Account**.
 Click on the **Change Account** button.